StefanScott/urweb-pikaday/README.md

 https://github.com/dbushell/Pikaday

 Many thanks to [Istvan Chung's](http://www.impredicative.com/pipermail/ur/2015-August/002165.html) [Pull Request](https://github.com/StefanScott/urweb-pikaday/pull/1) getting this to work.

-The Pull Request has now been merged, correcting the previous errors in my Ur/Web (and JavaScript) code, and the code compiles and runs correctly (also currently using Ur/Web's `file` directive to serve the "static" JavaScript and CSS files).
+The Pull Request has now been merged, correcting the previous errors in my Ur/Web (and JavaScript) code.
+The code now compiles and runs correctly - also currently using Ur/Web's `file` directive to serve the "static" JavaScript and CSS files.

 PS - In my testing, I compiled this *without* using the Makefile provided by Istvan, since I was unsure how to use it.